codex-academy/CleanYourCode/steps/promises.md

 This code is much easier to read!
 We are calling `readFile` with a file name, the eventual result being the content of the file or an error.
 There are still callbacks, but the code flows much better.

 The code is using bluebird's promisification support.
-It can automatically create [promises from modules](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisification) that follow the Node JS callback convention.
+It can automatically create [promises from modules](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisification) that follow the Node.JS callback convention.
 We will also look at creating them manually, as we need Promises with constructor functions, which bluebird's promisification doesn't support.

 Using a Promise we can create a readFile constructor/factory function that looks like this: